EugeneKoba/jokes-app/README.md

 ## No-Pun-Intended Jokes Generator

-I make a Jokes App Generator from the 'No Pun Intended' Book, originating from 'The Last Of Us' TV Show & Video-Game.
+I made a Jokes App Generator from the 'No Pun Intended' Book, originating from 'The Last Of Us' TV Show & Video-Game.

 Made with HTML, CSS & React.